KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 This will invoke the required ANARI calls for the specified device of `anari_library` in the C++ backend via pybind11.
 The queried information will be displayed via python standard output.

 #### C++
 The C++ backend will first setup the ANARI device and call `anariGetDeviceSubtypes` to get a list of device subtypes implemented.
 Then `anariGetObjectSubtypes` is called on each previously queried device subtype to get all object subtypes if available.
 Now `anariGetObjectInfo` is called on all types and subtypes.
 This can extract the description (if it exists) and the parameter list of a type/subtype.
 Finally, all parameters are queried for their properties via `anariGetParameterInfo`.
 This includes the following information (if defined): description, minimum, maximum, default, elementType, required, value.
-The anariInfo tool has this functionality already and could be used for this task.
+The anariInfo tool has this functionality already and could be used for this ta.

 #### Example output